YiChingLLin/2022DataStructure/README.md

 ## lab6 20221031 ##
 1. HW6 : Compute the score of a website! **DEADLINE: ~~1107~~**

-    > Postpone the deadline due to the website shutdown last the weekend.
+    > Postpone the deadline due to the website shutdown last weekend.

 2. Notice for Prescreen
     > The location is at MIS PC Classroom.
 (9:10-12:00am / 1:10-4:00pm)